First buyers receive PowerBooks; dealers frustrated

 Barr reports the new Titanium laptop is working perfectly and that his hastiness in ordering less than an hour after Steve Jobs’ keynote address on January 9 apparently paid off.
 “I thought for sure his guarantee of shipment before the end of the month would never happen, but apparently it did,” Barr commented.
 “I remember getting countless busy signals when I called the

-to order.
+Apple Store to order.
 I just kept speed dialing and finally got someone who actually knew what they were talking about.”

 Barr’s first impression of his new PowerBook G4?
 “Light, man.
 Really light!”